gran4/AI-InvestiBot/README.md

   - [ ] More verification of the high accuracy rate.
 - [ ] Fix Issues added by PercentageModel Refactor

+# How To Start

+WARNING: It looks like the Model is currently off by a few days of something.
+Do NOT use to make money yet.
+1) Download files from discord.
+2) Look at the current implementations in implementation.py.
+3) Use them if you like them or add more if you want to customize it(lamda does not work)

 # How It Works